 The 2018 revision of this Recommendation up-versions the UML model tool to Papyrus v3.2.0 and the profile to v0.2.13, deletes ODUkP-X-L (from the CsfRdiFdiEnableSink_Pac, CsfRdiFdiEnableSource_Pac, and CsfReportSink_Pac), replace ETY termination points with ETHnull termination points, removes ODUkp/ETH_A and ODU2P/ETHPP-OS_A, adds Annex A for the Ethernet Spec model.

-ITU-T G.8151/Y.1374 (revised) “Management aspects of the MPLS-TP network element” (under approval) addresses management aspects of the multi-protocol label switching (MPLS) transport profile (MPLS-TP) capable network element containing transport functions of one or more of the layer networks of the MPLS-TP network.
+ITU-T G.8151/Y.1374 (revised) “Management aspects of the MPLS-TP network element” addresses management aspects of the multi-protocol label switching (MPLS) transport profile (MPLS-TP) capable network element containing transport functions of one or more of the layer networks of the MPLS-TP network.
 The management of the MPLS-TP layer networks is separable from that of its client layer networks so that the same means of management can be used regardless of the client.
 The management functions for fault management, configuration management, performance monitoring and security management are specified.

 This Recommendation aligns with the MPLS-TP architecture and requirements jointly developed by IETF and ITU-T and provides the specification for managing MPLS-TP network elements (NEs) that support the operations, administration, maintenance (OAM) protocol neutral equipment functionality as defined in Recommendation ITU T G.8121/Y.1381, G.8121.1/Y.1381.1, and G.8121.2/Y.1381.2.